Nemandza82/Symd/README.md

 symd::map(output_2d, [&](auto a, auto b) { return a + b; }, input1_2d, input2_2d);
 ```

-### Can I use a custom data source with Symd?
+### Can I use my own matrix class as input or output to Symd?

-Chances are that you will be using your own matrix/vector or some third party classes for storing data which are not natively supported by Symd (eg OpenCV matrix).
+Chances are that you will be using your own matrix/vector class or some third party class for storing data which are not natively supported by Symd (eg OpenCV matrix).
-Using such classes as inputs and outputs with Symd is possible.
+Using such classes as inputs or outputs with Symd is possible.
 You need to overload methods for getting size of data and accessing elements before including Symd.
 Example:

 ```cpp
 namespace symd::__internal__